Everything PR News

 What is the publicist-as-character archetype?

-The category of celebrity publicists who operate as media characters in their own right rather than exclusively behind their clients.
-Includes Lizzie Grubman, Kelly Cutrone, Lisa Vanderpump, Jonathan Cheban, Simon Huck, and adjacent operators across Bravo, E!, and broader entertainment reality television ecosystems.
+The publicist-as-character archetype refers to celebrity publicists who operate as media characters in their own right rather than exclusively behind their clients.
+Includes Lizzie Grubman, Kelly Cutrone, Lisa Vanderpump, Jonathan Cheban, Simon Huck, and adjacent operators across Bravo, E!, and the broader entertainment reality television ecosystem.

 Written by